AbleLight: Good Shepherd Communities

-In 2006, Bethesda became a nationwide organization when Good Shepherd Communities (GSC) became a wholly-controlled subsidiary of the organization.
+In 2006, Bethesda became a nationwide organization when Good Shepherd Communities (GSC) became a wholly controlled subsidiary of the organization.
 The histories of the two agencies had been intertwined since GSC’s inception.
 In 1949, Norma and Paul Yorde traveled from California to Watertown, Wisconsin, to inquire about placing their son on a waiting list for admission to Bethesda.
 Bethesda was unable to admit their son but offered the Yordes assistance in developing a program for people with disabilities on the west coast.

 The Good Shepherd Lutheran Home of the West was established in Terra Bella, California, with Bethesda providing assistance to help the organization get started and, in the 1970s, the two agencies partnered on a successful joint fundraising initiative.

 In November 2008, Bethesda’s Board of Directors made the recommendation to formally merge with Good Shepherd Communities, effective September 1, 2009.
 That recommendation was preceded by a year-long study of Bethesda’s mission, vision, and values with relation to the strength of its identity.
 The merger of Bethesda and GSC was approved in May 2009, and on September 1, 2009, the single organization became known as Bethesda Lutheran Communities.

 2020s

-In 2021, Raleigh, North Carolina-based Broadstep Behavioral Health, a portfolio company within the Double Impact fund of Bain Capital, acquired Bethesda Lutheran Communities' residential and support programs in Illinois, Indiana, and Wisconsin.
+In 2021, Raleigh, North Carolina–based Broadstep Behavioral Health, a portfolio company within the Double Impact fund of Bain Capital, acquired Bethesda Lutheran Communities' residential and support programs in Illinois, Indiana, and Wisconsin.

 On January 10, 2022, Bethesda changed its name to AbleLight, in part to distinguish it from other organizations with Bethesda in their names.

-Advocacy

-Through its Bethesda Voices program, an online community, Bethesda seeks to improve public policy affecting people with intellectual and developmental disabilities.
-Its purpose is to educate, engage and mobilize support for system reforms and improvements, and to seek improved and sustainable funding for services and supports.
-One focus is Medicaid reform, specifically, helping to make funding more accessible to people seeking services in the community as opposed to larger, institutional settings.